google/kernel-research/image_runner/README.md

 ### Arguments

 * same as `./run.sh` - which distro and release to compile the kernel module for and run the binary on.
-Defaults to `ubuntu 5.4.0-26.30` in case the kernel version does not matter, just testing the module.
+Defaults to `kernelctf lts-6.1.58` in case the kernel version does not matter, just testing the module.

 ### Example usages

-* Tests the `xdk_device` module on the default kernel version (currently `ubuntu 5.4.0-26.30`):
+* Tests the `xdk_device` module on the default kernel version (currently `kernelctf lts-6.1.58`):

 ```
 test/xdk_dev_test.sh